rogeriochaves/codesearch/README.md

 ### Method 2: 🤗 Hugging Face Inference API

-This approach has the advantage of not needing to leave a server running and not eating up your RAM, but it will require ~10s warmup time from Hugginface after a long time of no use, unless you are willing to pay $199/mo, which also has the benefit of 2x faster inferences
+This approach has the advantage of not needing to leave a server running and not eating up your RAM, but it will require ~10s warmup time from Hugginface after a long time of no use

 To use is first [create an account at Huggin Face](https://huggingface.co/join) and get your API Token.